 - Note: For more information on the API go to dev.wealthengine.com

 The API Key

 Creating the API key is the first step in setting up the integration.
 You’ll do this by logging in to dev.wealthengine.com with the same credentials you use to access the WE Platform.

 - Note: Each CRM/DMS builds their live integration differently.
 This means that once you have created the API Key any further setup will be done on their end.

 Some large multi-seat organizations have sub-accounts or affiliate network agreements with WealthEngine.
 Just like any regular account, it’s important to understand what is included in your subscription and what that means regarding the abilities and access that you have to various tools.

 There are two types of network accounts: Affiliate and Sub-accounts.
 Affiliate accounts are accounts that may deal directly with WealthEngine to buy products for themselves, whereas Sub-accounts must be provisioned by their master account.
 The Sub-Accounts Tab will identify which type yours is.

-- Note: Contact your Sales Rep if you have any questions about your network account.
+- Note: Contact Customer Service if you have any questions about your network account.

 Just like any regular account, a sub-account has a specific number of seats and limits that determines how many users can access the tools.
 Depending on the size of the subscription, this might provide 5 users access to the WE Platform or 500.
 The Sub-Accounts Tab will identify both the number of users and the seats/limits for each account.